fabian-gubler/bachelor-thesis/notes/structure.md

 - When do we need it?
 - Different levels of a refactor: From small programs to entire software stack / architecture

-## Code Smells
+## Concrete Theory
-- We refactor to get rid of code smells
+- Refactoring as a process of getting rid of code smells
-- List and explain
+- List and explain Design Pattern, Anti-Patterns
+- Established Practices of patterns and different degree of impact
+- Software Modularity
 - Consequences

 # Methodology